Last Updated on 9 May 2023

-That, if you can’t paint or draw, you’re not creative.
-But, isn’t necessarily true.
+The thinking, if you can’t paint or draw, you’re not creative.
+But this isn’t true.

 Artistic ability includes skills and talent to create works of art: painting, drawing, sculpting, musical composition, etc.

 Creativity ability is the skill and talent to use our imagination to create and solve.

 We are creative all the time and don’t think about it.

-- Mom or dad ad-lib lunch for the kids, pulling together something yummy when it seemed there were no ingredients in the fridge.
+- Mom or Dad ad-lib lunch for the kids, pulling together something creative and yummy when “no ingredients” were in the fridge.

-- The radio announces traffic is stopped on our route home, and we figure out a route taking the back roads home.
+- The radio announces slow traffic on our route home, and we figure out a route taking the back roads home.

-- Your company Christmas Party invitation had a typo, and you added the missing punctuation with a Sharpie – and no one knew the difference.
+- Your company’s Christmas Party invitation had a typo, and you added the missing punctuation with a marker – and no one knew the difference.

-These examples required imagination and experience to apply a creative solution to a problem or challenge.
+These examples required imagination and experience to solve a problem or challenge creatively.

 We’ve got to stop selling ourselves short.
 We artificially hold ourselves back by giving up on imaginative thinking because we’re not portrait artists.

-What’s remarkable, when you let yourself be creative… the more you think and act creatively, the more creative you become.
+It is remarkable that when you let yourself be creative – the more you think and act creatively – the more creative you become.
 Like exercising muscles, the more you use them, the stronger they become.